Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Results and Analysis

 \section{Results and Analysis}

 For each model and for each prime verb, we plotted $PrimeBias(\text{PD} | \text{PD}, V)$ and $PrimeBias(\text{PD} | \text{DO}, V)$ against increasing verb biases and used linear regression to find the relationship between priming strength and verb biases.
-We report the R-squared ($R^2$) coefficient and the root mean squared error (RMSE) to assess the significance of the fitted lines.
+We report the $95\%$ confidence intervals of the fitted slopes to assess the significance of the fitted lines, where intervals below $0$ suggest that the slopes are more likely to be negative.

-\subsection{\texttt{Fine-tuning} Mode}
+\subsection{\texttt{Fine-Tuning} Mode}

-We applied the \texttt{Fine-tuning} mode to \textsc{GPT2-small}.\footnote{We did not carry out this mode for larger models because of the substantial computational resources they require: each priming instance requires a separate fine-tuning process.
-However, this is unproblematic for our conclusions, given that the \texttt{Fine-tuning} mode is expected to show the IFE in all cases, given its explicit gradient updates.} As is shown in Figure~\ref{ft-mode}, the $T_{\text{PD}} | P_{\text{PD}}$ condition has a larger intercept than the $T_{\text{PD}} | P_{\text{DO}}$ condition, suggesting that the \texttt{Fine-tuning} mode is able to capture standard structural priming.
-Further, we observe negative slopes in both plots, suggesting that the \texttt{Fine-tuning} mode is able to capture the IFE.
-The $T_{\text{PD}} | P_{\text{DO}}$ condition has a higher $R^2$ score of $0.75$, demonstrating a stronger IFE than the $T_{\text{PD}} | P_{\text{DO}}$ condition.
+We applied the \texttt{Fine-Tuning} mode to \textsc{GPT2-small}.
+As is shown in Figure~\ref{ft-mode}, the $T_{\text{PD}} | P_{\text{PD}}$ condition has a larger intercept than the $T_{\text{PD}} | P_{\text{DO}}$ condition, suggesting that the \texttt{Fine-Tuning} mode is able to capture standard structural priming.
+Further, we observe negative slopes in both lines, suggesting that the \texttt{Fine-Tuning} mode is able to capture the IFE.
+The $95\%$ confidence interval for the $T_{\text{PD}} | P_{\text{DO}}$ condition is below $0$, demonstrating a stronger IFE than the $T_{\text{PD}} | P_{\text{PD}}$ condition.

-Overall, these results show that even the smallest model we analyzed shows the IFE under explicit gradient-based weight updates, which passes the sanity check by confirming that LLMs are capable of showing the IFE with explicit gradient-based weight updates.
-We now turn to the crucial case of ICL, to see whether the IFE arises in LLMs even without explicit weight updates.
+Overall, these results show that even the smallest model we analyzed shows the IFE under explicit error-driven weight updates.
+We did not carry out this mode for larger models as fine-tuning on the demonstration with \textsc{GPT2-small} already satisfies its sanity-check purpose: as already noted, we have strong reason to expect that the \texttt{Fine-Tuning} mode will show the IFE, given its explicit gradient-based updates.
+We now turn to the crucial case of ICL, to see whether the IFE arises even without explicit weight updates.